Glenn Guy's Digital Photography Workflow

 My initial experience with Photoshop goes back to version 2 (the first Photoshop CC was actually version 14 of the original Photoshop application).
 I didn't think much of it then and didn't really take to the program, as a serious tool, until version 7.
 There's no doubt that Photoshop is now an incredible program and I employ it, as part of my workflow, for most of the images I process.

 However, I do not recommend Photoshop as the ideal application for amateur or enthusiast photographers.
-It's now such a big, not to mention expensive program, containing tools and all manner of features that just aren't required outside of heavy retouching (e.g., fashion), composite (e.g., advertising) or 3D work.
-While I use it as part of my workflow, I restrict my use to a relatively small portion of it's immense range of features.
-Just the ones that are important, are outside the domain of Lightroom and can be applied quickly (as long as you know how).
+It's now such a big program, containing so many tools and all manner of features that just aren't required outside of heavy retouching (e.g., fashion), composite (e.g., advertising) or 3D work.
+While I use it as part of my workflow, I restrict my use to a relatively small portion of its immense range of features.
+Just the ones that are important, and outside the domain of Lightroom, that can be applied quickly and efficiently.

-There are a number of very good plugins that can be used in combination with and/or separate from Lightroom and Photoshop.
-Of these my favorite's come from Nik Software (now owned by Google), and my absolute favorite is Nik Silver Efex Pro 2 which is a great tool by which to produce fantastic black and white results.
-Even better the Google Nik Collection, which includes Silver Efex Pro 2, is now available free of charge.
+There are a number of very good plugins that can be used in combination with or separate from Lightroom and Photoshop.
+Of these my favorite's come from Nik Software (now owned by DxO), and my absolute favorite is Nik Silver Efex Pro 2 which is a great tool by which to produce fantastic black and white results.
+Make sure you check out the Nik Collection, which includes Silver Efex Pro 2.

 I currently employ an iMac 27" desktop computer with a 3.5 GHz Intel Core i7 Processor, 24GB of RAM and a 3GB Fusion Hard Drive.
 I also have a magnificent EIZO 27" external monitor for serious image editing.

 My images, both original and master photoshop files, are all stored on an 8TB Western Digital Duo Drive.